Dolma Gyari

-Dölma Gyari (born 1964) is a well-known Tibetan politician in exile, a former activist, active since the early 1980s.
+Dölma Gyari (born 1964) is a Tibetan politician in exile and a former activist, active since the early 1980s.

 Early life and education

 Gyari was born in 1964 to a well to do family in Kalimpong in India.
 She studied at the Central School for Tibetans (CST) Darjeeling and graduated in 1981.
 She was a recipient of the school's best girl medal.
 She received her BA in Political Science at Punjab University and LLB at Delhi University.

 Family

 Dolma Gyari was born in India to a prominent Tibetan family from Kham Nyagrong.
 Her grandmother Chimi Dolma, the female chieftain of Nyarong, led the Gyaritsang army into many battles with the invading Communist army.

 Dorje Youdon, Gyari's mother, also the wife of a chieftain, led the Tibetan army into many battles at the age of 18.

-Her brother, the late Lodi Gyari Rinpoche, the envoy of the Dalai Lama, and chairperson of International Campaign for Tibet (ICT), raised the profile of Tibet in the global sphere and for leading the ten rounds of Sino-Tibet dialogues until 2010.
-He was a much-respected diplomat in the global political corridors, representing Tibet and Tibetans for most of his life.
+Her brother, the late Lodi Gyari Rinpoche, the envoy of the Dalai Lama, and chairperson of International Campaign for Tibet (ICT), led the ten rounds of Sino-Tibet dialogues until 2010.